Diversion programs in WA

 Washington State recognizes that incarceration should be a last resort, not a first resort.
 Fortunately, the state offers alternative programs called diversionary programs and therapeutic courts.
 These programs focus on helping defendants get treatment for their problems instead of spending time in prison.
 Many defendants who are charged with non-violent and non-sexual crimes may qualify for a diversionary program.

-At Philbrook Law Office, PS, our Vancouver, WA criminal defense lawyers work aggressively on your case.
+At Philbrook Law, our Vancouver, WA criminal defense lawyers work aggressively on your case.
 We work to suppress evidence against you that was illegally obtained.
 We are ready to try your case before a jury.
 Many times, we are able to negotiate plea bargains to less serious offenses.
 Our Washington lawyers also explain if you are eligible for a diversionary program or therapeutic court.
 Contact us today to learn more.

 Mr Philbrook and his team are incredible to work with.
 They simplify the complicated.
 Highly recommend them.